Category: Brazil

 Moving to a new country is not for the weak or faint of heart ok.
 I was going through it last week and I didn’t know how to write about it.
 Had a bitch listening to Sade and shit.
 This is what I think moving to a new country is like: It’s a whole honeymoon phase in the beginning, and then it’s a crash, which I feel like I just kind of crawled my way out of, and then it’s like ok this is my life and I worked hard for this and I’m feeling very fulfilled.
 I’m very grateful to be making friends, networking, getting my life together, etc. I’m taking little steps towards very big goals and I couldn’t feel prouder of myself.

-Last week I met with filmmaker Luiza Botelho, an industry professional with experience throughout Brazil and in the U.S. living in both Los Angeles and New York City.
+Last week I met with filmmaker Luiza Botelho, an industry professional with experience throughout Brazil and in the U.S., living in both Los Angeles and New York City.
 She showcased her short film called BELA LX-404 centered around afro-futurism.
 I wasn’t able to catch her film, but I was able to connect with and interview her shortly after so I’ll have an article about her work next.
-I also met her father, Joel Zito Araújo, Brazilian filmmaker, whose work I became acquainted with when interning at the Stone Center for Black Culture and History at UNC the summer between my sophomore and junior year.
+I also met her father, Joel Zito Araújo, Brazilian filmmaker, whose work I became acquainted with when interning at the Stone Center for Black Culture and History at UNC.
 His documentary, Cinderelas, Lobos e Um Príncipe Encantado (Cinderellas, Wolves and a Charming Prince), was the first of his I saw.
 It highlights the sexual exploitation of young Brazilian women throughout Europe and Brazil.
 You can find it on YouTube.
-It’s definitely all in Portuguese tho with no english subtitles.
-But if you speak Portuguese or just watch it it’s a great piece of art idk.
 It was made in 2008, and it’s still relevant today.

 Joel also screened his new film, a documentary titled Brasiliana: o musical negro que apresentou o Brasil ao mundo (Brasiliana: the Black musical that introduced Brazil to the world).
-The feature-length film was charming, nostalgic, and deeply reflective of how a strong Brazilian identity, even in the smallest of ways, was able to influence the places and people the show visited as a business.
+The feature-length film was charming, nostalgic, and deeply reflective of how a strong Brazilian identity, even in the smallest of ways, was able to influence the places and people the traveling musical visited.

 Joel Zito Araújo (second from right) and daughter Luiza Botelho (far right) during Q&A’s after screening their films Brasiliana and BELA LX-404.

-I took a break from social media.
 Currently getting ready for a party as I type.
 I’m outside!!!!!
-Been working on my wesbite trying to code some different features including making it multilingual.
+Been working on my website trying to code some different features including making it multilingual.
 So if you see some weird errors just mind ya own.
-It’s all a process.
-Bye
+It’s all a process

 It’s with a happy heart I can say that I have found my own apartment.
 It’s kinda perfect.
-Right by the beach, safe, well-priced, and has everything including A/C. This is why I never stress!
+Right by the beach, safe, and has A/C. This is why I never stress!
 God is good.

 Today was a great day of waking up early, exercising, doing some research, and making my own açaí.
 It’s starting to feel like I live here now.
 I think the adjustment period is close to finished.
 I wish I could experience this city for the first time again… the beaches especially.
-However every time I’m on an Uber Moto I just never get tired of seeing the sights of the city zip by me.
+Kind of like when you hear a really good song for the first time and wish you could unhear it to experience that again.

 This week I just been getting my apartment together.
 If I’m being honest it’s been difficult organizing myself and this creative project in a way that feels tangible and deliverable but all big things start with just a little step.
 I act like I’ve never done this before.
-Maybe not in Brazil but I’m more capable than I think.
 There’s that imposter syndrome again.
-I’m not gonna be hard on myself though because a documentary will be made by November.
+I’m not gonna be hard on myself though because a documentary will be made.
 This first month and a half have really been to just stabilize myself and get to know the city and make friends and connections.
 And I’m not even mad at that because I finally feel grounded and like I have a circle of people I can spend time with and rely on.
 How I’m supposed to work without that?
-I’m really thankful all my friends at home who support me and also stay reading these posts every Friday.
-Y’all are my light
+I’m really thankful for all my friends at home who support me and stay reading these also.
+Y’all are my lighttt frfr

 There is theory and there is reality.
 Theory was that living in Brazil would be cute and the reality is that I’m tired of sweating fr.
 The idea of signing up for a year of summer versus actually living it… only time will tell how I survive y’all.
 It’s starting to cool down a little bit, though, and I had a very relaxing day at the beach today, tanning in my leopard print bikini and bahia bucket hat.
-I know not shit about futebol but I’m determined to learn (all the fyne shyts love futebol).
+I don’t know anything about futebol but I’m determined to learn (all the fine shyts love futebol).

-Tomorrow I’m filming a reggae concert with a new colleague I’ve met, so I’ll be posting that soon.
+Tomorrow I’m filming a reggae concert with a new colleague I’ve met.
 Reggae is a very popular genre here in Brazil.
 Samba reggae is specific to Bahia, and as the name suggests, it blends Brazilian samba and Jamaican Reggae.
-I already feel like veering towards samba with this documentary so this will be fun to experience.
+I already feel like veering towards music with this documentary so this will be fun to experience.

 More updates on the doc soon.
 Like I said, this apartment is close I can feel it.